From Collapse to Stability: A Knowledge-Driven Ensemble Framework for Scaling Up Click-Through Rate Prediction Models: Introduction

-In this paper, we aim to investigate the specific manifestations of limitations in ensemble learning for CTR prediction tasks and explore potential solutions.
-To this end, we first conduct an empirical analysis of the limitations in ensemble learning and derive the following three findings (limitations) in Section \ref{finding}: \begin{itemize}[leftmargin=*] \item Finding 1: \textbf{Performance degradation with more networks.} Some studies on scaling laws \cite{scaling} suggest that in large language models, performance tends to improve as the number of parameters increases.
-However, we observe an opposite trend in CTR prediction, where the more sub-networks are included in the ensemble, the lower the overall model performance becomes. \item Finding 2: \textbf{Sharp decline and high variance in sub-networks performance.} In addition to exploring the performance of the ensemble model, we also investigate the performance trends of individual sub-networks.
-We find that as the number of sub-networks increases, their performance declines more sharply compared to the ensemble.
-Moreover, there is a significant variance between the best and worst-performing sub-networks. \item Finding 3: \textbf{Large discrepancies between sub-network and ensemble prediction.} We observe a significant gap between the performance of individual sub-networks and the ensemble model, with this gap increasing as the number of sub-networks grows, even reaching as high as 6\% (where a performance difference of over 0.1\% is typically considered significant in CTR prediction tasks \cite{DCNv3, FINAL, dcnv2}).
-This reduces the model's flexibility in practical applications.
-Ideally, if we could train sub-networks that perform comparably to the ensemble, we could deploy sub-networks when lower model complexity is required and use the ensemble when higher performance is needed. \end{itemize}
+To answer this question, we empirically analyze the relationship between ensemble performance and the number of sub-networks, leading to three key findings (limitations):

+\begin{itemize}[leftmargin=*] \item Finding 1: \textbf{Performance degradation with more networks.} Some studies on scaling laws \cite{GPT3.0} suggest that in large language models, performance tends to improve as the number of parameters increases.
+However, we observe an opposite trend in CTR prediction task, where the more sub-networks are included in the ensemble, the lower the ensemble model performance becomes. \item Finding 2: \textbf{Sharp decline and high variance in sub-networks performance.} We further investigate the performance trends of individual sub-networks and observe that their performance declines more sharply compared to the ensemble network as the number of sub-networks increases.
+Moreover, there is a significant variance between the best and worst-performing sub-networks. \item Finding 3: \textbf{Large discrepancies between sub-network and ensemble prediction.} We observe a significant gap between the performance of individual sub-networks and the ensemble network, with this gap increasing as the number of sub-networks grows, even reaching as high as 6\%.
+This limits the model's flexibility in practice.
+Ideally, if we could train sub-networks to approximate the ensemble’s performance, we could deploy sub-networks when lower model complexity is required and use the ensemble when higher performance is needed. \end{itemize}

+Furthermore, we investigate the causes of these limitations from the perspective of dimensional collapse.
+As shown in Fig. \ref{moti} (c), each sub-network is trained independently with a 1-bit click signal, lacking knowledge exchange.
+Consequently, as the number of sub-networks increases, their Knowledge Abundance (KA) decreases.
+Motivated by this observed deficiency in KA, we believe that the introduction of knowledge transfer methods between sub-networks may be effective in mitigating the issue of low KA \cite{KD_survey1, KD_survey2}.
+For example, Knowledge Distillation (KD) \cite{KD} can transfer knowledge from a teacher model to a smaller student model to improve its performance (Fig. \ref{moti} (a)).
+Deep Mutual Learning (DML) \cite{DML} replaces the teacher model with multiple student models that learn from each other, enabling peer-to-peer knowledge transfer (Fig. \ref{moti} (b)).